jd2rogers2/presently/NOTES.md

 + users on destroy deletes list and items
 + add notes and price attrs to items
 + users have to accept friend request.
 Friendships table has status column
++ may need to load @list in friendships#create if added from a different user's profile, or just don't allow that?

 ----- errors -----